-However, many traditional RTMs suffer from large computational costs, typically requiring high performance computing resources to process multi-year satellite missions.
+However, many traditional RTMs suffer from large computational costs, typically requiring high-performance computing resources to process multiyear satellite missions.
 In this study, we focus on the porting and optimization of radiative transfer calculations for the mid-infrared spectral region to graphics processing units (GPUs).
 GPUs bear a high potential for accelerating atmospheric radiative transfer calculations.
-For instance, Mielikainen et al. (2011) developed a fast GPU-based radiative transfer model for the Infrared Atmospheric Sounder (IASI) instruments aboard the European MetOp satellites.
+For instance, Mielikainen et al. (2011) developed a fast GPU-based radiative transfer model for the IASI instruments aboard the European MetOp satellites.
 The model of Mielikainen et al. (2011) estimates band transmittances for individual IASI channels with a regression approach (McMillin and Fleming, 1976; Fleming and McMillin, 1977; McMillin et al., 1979).
-It was developed to run on a low-cost personal supercomputer with 4 NVIDIA Tesla C1060 GPUs with a total of 960 cores, delivering near 4 TFlop/s theoretical peak perfor-
+It was developed to run on a low-cost personal computer with four NVIDIA Tesla C1060 GPUs with a total of 960 cores, delivering nearly 4 TFlop s-1 in terms of theoretical peak performance.

-- 55 mance.
 On that system, the study found that 3600 full IASI spectra (8461 channels) can be calculated per second.
-More recently, Mielikainen et al. (2016) examined the feasibility of using GPUs to accelerate the rapid radiative transfer model (RRTM) short-wave module for large numbers of atmospheric profiles.
-The study of Mielikainen et al. (2016) found that NVIDIA's Tesla K40 GPU card can provide a speedup factor of more than 200 compared to its single-threaded Fortran counterpart running on Intel Xeon E5-2603 CPU. - 60 An alternative approach to perform atmospheric infrared radiative transfer calculations on field-programmable gate arrays (FPGAs) was proposed by Kohlert and Schreier (2011).
-Starting point for their study were radiative transfer calculations based on the line-by-line approach.
+More recently, Mielikainen et al. (2016) examined the feasibility of using GPUs to accelerate the rapid radiative transfer model (RRTM) shortwave module for large numbers of atmospheric profiles.
+The study of Mielikainen et al. (2016) found that NVIDIA's Tesla K40 GPU card can provide a speedup factor of more than 200 compared to its single-threaded Fortran counterpart running on an Intel Xeon E5-2603 CPU.

+An alternative approach to perform atmospheric infrared radiative transfer calculations on field-programmable gate arrays (FPGAs) was proposed by Kohlert and Schreier (2011).
+The starting point for their study involved radiative transfer calculations based on the line-by-line approach.
 In this approach the transmittance is determined by evaluating the temperature- and pressure-dependent line intensities and line shapes of all relevant molecular absorption lines.
-However, in the infrared, this may require to evaluate hundreds to thousands of absorption lines in a given spectral region.
-Kohlert and Schreier (2011) ported this most - 65 intensive part of the line-by-line calculations to FPGAs.
-Performance tests showed that the computation time for 950 absorption lines on 16000 spectral grid points was about 0.46 s on their test system.
+However, in the infrared, this may require evaluating hundreds to thousands of absorption lines in a given spectral region.
+Kohlert and Schreier (2011) ported this most intensive part of the line-by-line calculations to FPGAs.
+Performance tests showed that the computation time for 950 absorption lines on 16 000 spectral grid points was about 0.46 s on their test system.
 This is several orders of magnitude slower than both the regression and the EGA approach, but it needs to be kept in mind that the line-by-line methods generally provides the most accurate results.

-In this study, we will discuss porting and performance analyses of radiative transfer calculations based on the emissivity

-- 70 growth approximation (EGA) method as implemented in the Juelich Rapid Spectral Simulation Code (JURASSIC) to GPUs.
-The EGA method as introduced by Weinreb and Neuendorffer (1973), Gordley and Russell (1981) and Marshall et al. (1994) has been successfully applied for the analysis of various satellite experiments over the past 30 years.
-This includes, for instance, the Cryogenic Limb Array Etalon Spectrometer (CLAES) (Gille et al., 1996), the Cryogenic Infrared Spectrometers and Telescopes for the Atmosphere (CRISTA) (Offermann et al., 1999; Riese et al., 1999), the Halogen Occultation Exper- - 75 iment (HALOE) (Gordley et al., 1996), the High Resolution Dynamics Limb Sounder (HIRDLS) (Francis et al., 2006), the Sounding of the Atmosphere using Broadband Emission Radiometry (SABER) (Mertens et al., 2001; Remsberg et al., 2008), the Stratospheric Aerosol and Gas Experiment (SAGE-III) (Chiou et al., 2003), and the Solar Occultation for Ice Experiment (SOFIE) (Rong et al., 2010) satellite instruments.
+In this study, we will discuss porting and performance analyses of radiative transfer calculations based on the emissivity growth approximation (EGA) method as implemented in the JUelich RApid Spectral SImulation Code (JURAS-SIC) to GPUs.
+The EGA method as introduced by Weinreb and Neuendorffer (1973), Gordley and Russell (1981), and Marshall et al. (1994) has been successfully applied for the analysis of various satellite experiments over the past 30 years.
+This includes, for instance, the Cryogenic Limb Array Etalon Spectrometer (CLAES) (Gille et al., 1996), the Cryogenic Infrared Spectrometers and Telescopes for the Atmosphere (CRISTA) (Offermann et al., 1999; Riese et al., 1999), the Halogen Occultation Experiment (HALOE) (Gordley et al., 1996), the High Resolution Dynamics Limb Sounder (HIRDLS) (Francis et al., 2006), the Sounding of the Atmosphere using Broadband Emission Radiometry (SABER) (Mertens et al., 2001; Remsberg et al., 2008), the Stratospheric Aerosol and Gas Experiment (SAGE-III) (Chiou et al., 2003), and the Solar Occultation for Ice Experiment (SOFIE) (Rong et al., 2010) satellite instruments.